 - Up Grade: Evolve Porygon to Porygon 2

-They're less common than Pokémon Eggs so you'll have to hit a lot of PokéStops to get them.
+They're less common than Pokémon Eggs, so you'll have to hit a lot of PokéStops to get them.
 They're also single-use only, which means you'll need to get one for each evolution you want to perform.
 Yeah.

-8. PokéStops and Bonus Streaks
+Looping: PokéStops and Bonus Streaks

 Pokémon Go encourages you to play regularly by giving you daily and weekly bonuses not just for catching Pokémon but for spinning PokéStops.
-They're called "streaks".
+They're called "streaks."
 Your first spin of the day will get you extra items and XP.
-Spin every day and you get an even bigger weekly bonus on the seventh day — including an evolution item.
+Spin every day, and you get an even bigger weekly bonus on the seventh day — including an evolution item.

-Also, if you spin ten PokéStops in a row, with no more than ten minutes between each one, you also get extra items.
+Also, if you spin ten PokéStops in a row, with no more than ten minutes between each one, you can also get extra items.
 So...

 Spin as often as you can.
 Once you get comfortable with the PokéStops near where you live, work, learn, and play, and along your regular travel routes, spin them whenever possible.
 It costs you nothing but can significantly boost your stock of Pokémon Eggs (so you can hatch more Pokémon), Poké Balls, Great Balls, Ultra Balls, Razz Berries, Potions, Super Potions, Hyper Potions, Max Potions, Revives, and Max Revives.